 How would you like to be able to watch your family grow and prosper rather than be gone years or even decades too soon?
 That's the difference in taking care of your health sooner rather than later can make.
-If you know you have high cholesterol but aren't even looking at how you can lower it, you're only limiting the time you have left with your loved ones.
+If you know that you have high cholesterol but aren't even looking at how you can lower it, you're only limiting the time you have left with your loved ones.

 To increase readability, the articles on our site are paginated.
 Use the buttons located below each article in order to read the entire article.
 The "Next" and "Previous" buttons will allow you to navigate from one page to the next.